Alawites: Opinions on position within Islam

 The Sunni Grand Mufti of Jerusalem, Haj Amin al-Husseini, issued a fatwa recognizing them as part of the Muslim community in the interest of Arab nationalism.
-However, other Sunni scholars such as the Syrian historian Ibn Kathir have categorized Alawites, like all other Shia muslims and sects as non-Muslim and mushrikeen (polytheists), in their writings; with Ibn Taymiyya arguably being the most virulent anti-Alawite in his fatwas, accusing them of aiding the Crusader and Mongol enemies of the Muslims.
-Other Sunni scholars, such as Al-Ghazali, also considered them like all other shia muslims and sects as non-Muslims.
+However, classical Sunni scholars such as the Syrian historian Ibn Kathir categorized Alawites as non-Muslim and mushrikeen (polytheists), in their writings.Abd-Allah, Umar F., Islamic Struggle in Syria, Berkeley: Mizan Press, c1983, pp. 43–48 Ibn Taymiyya, Ibn Kathir's mentor and arguably the most polemical anti-Alawite Sunni theologian, categorised Alawite as non-Muslims and listed them amongst the worst sects of polytheists.

+Through many of his fatwas, Ibn Taymiyya described Alawites as "the worst enemies of the Muslims" who were far more dangerous than Crusaders and Mongols.
+Ibn Taymiyya also accused Alawites of aiding the Crusades and Mongol invasions against the Muslim world.
+Other Sunni scholars, such as Al-Ghazali, likewise considered them non-Muslims.
 Benjamin Disraeli, in his novel Tancred, also expressed the view that Alawites are not Shia Muslims.

-Historically, Twelver Shia scholars (such as Shaykh Tusi) did not consider Alawites as Shia Muslims while condemning their heretical beliefs.
-Ibn Taymiyyah also said that Alawites are not Muslims.
+Historically, Twelver Shia scholars, such as Shaykh Tusi, did not consider Alawites Shia Muslims and condemned their heretical beliefs.

 In 2016, according to several international media reports, an unspecified number of Alawite community leaders released a "Declaration of an Alawite Identity Reform" (of the Alawite community).
-The manifesto presents Alawism a current "within Islam" and rejects attempts to incorporate the Alawite community into Twelver Shiism.
-The document was interpreted as an attempt by representatives of the Alawite community to overcome the sectarian polarisation and to distance themselves from the growing Sunni-Shia divide in the Middle East.
+The manifesto presents Alawism as a current "within Islam" and rejects attempts to incorporate the Alawite community into Twelver Shiism.
+The document was interpreted as an attempt by representatives of the Alawite community to overcome the sectarian polarisation and to distance themselves from the growing Sunni–Shia divide in the Middle East.